FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/readers/xrd/README.md

 --output <output-file location>.nxs
 ```

-An example file can be found here in GitLab, but to have access in that GitLab on must need an account in https://gitlab.mpcdf.mpg.de/.
+An example file can be found here in GitLab in [nomad-remote-tools-hub](https://gitlab.mpcdf.mpg.de/) feel free to vist and try out the reader.